jzrake/lunum/README.md

   casting rules are applied to binary operations between mixed array types.

-* The C math library is exposed and overloaded through lunar.
-For example, lunar.asinh operates correctly on all lunar data types.
+* The C math library is exposed and overloaded through lunum.
+For example, lunum.asinh operates correctly on all Lunum data types.
 Integral arrays are upcast to double precision, and complex arrays use the C complex math functions.

-* Lunar provides 8 atomic data types: bool, char, short, int, long, float, double, and complex.
-Complex values are all double precision, and are built by adding the imaginary unit to a number, e.g. z = 1 + 2*lunar.I is the complex number (1,2).
+* Lunum provides 8 atomic data types: bool, char, short, int, long, float, double, and complex.
+Complex values are all double precision, and are built by adding the imaginary unit to a number, e.g. z = 1 + 2*lunum.I is the complex number (1,2).

-# Lunar API Documentation
+# Lunum API Documentation

 ## Array element access